Gearing Up for the Warmer Weather

 Even though fishing is still good this time of year, most people prefer not to do it because of the cold weather.
 If you fall into the latter category, this is the perfect time to get your gear cleaned up and ready for the warmer weather.

 Unfortunately, living on the coast is rougher on our gear than freshwater is.
-I shouldn’t even need to mention this, but you should be rinsing off your rod and reel with fresh water after each use.
+I shouldn’t even need to mention this, but you should be rinsing off your fly fishing combo kit, rod and reel with fresh water after each use.

 You should clean and lube your reels properly at least once a year.
 However, depending on usage, you may need to do it more often than that.
 The best way to do this is to remove the reel from the rod and spray your reel with WD-40.
 You will also want to make sure you get some light machine oil and dab some inside of the internal moving parts.
 And you must be careful not to get this on the line because the odor can deter fish from your line.